Best daily deals

 Part of the appeal of the MOMENTUM True Wireless 3 is the extensive app.
 Ignore the “Discover” tab, because it’s mostly just Sennheiser adverts for its own products.

-In the app, you’ll see tiles pertaining to different options: your connected devices list, three-band equalizer, Sound Check (which lets you test custom EQ presets), Transparency Mode settings, Adaptive Noise Cancellation, “Sound Zones,” and Touch Controls.
+In the app, you’ll see tiles pertaining to different options: your connected devices list, five-band equalizer, Sound Check (which lets you test custom EQ presets), Transparency Mode settings, Adaptive Noise Cancellation, “Sound Zones,” and Touch Controls.
 You can also tap the Settings tab to reorganize the tiles as you like—a very nice touch.

 Adaptive Noise Cancelling